 |Alma Mater:||Texas Tech|

-Veteran basketball coach Tony Benford entering his second season as assistant coach at LSU and his 27th overall in Division I basketball.
+Veteran basketball coach Tony Benford enters his second season as assistant coach at LSU and his 28th overall coaching in Division I basketball.

-Benford was the first hire of Head Coach Will Wade after accepting the head coaching position at LSU.
+Benford was the first hire of Head Coach Will Wade after accepting the head coaching position at LSU prior to the 2017-18 season.

 Benford came to LSU after five years as the head coach at the University of North Texas.